Rennsport: Everything you need to know about the new sim racing challenger

 Rennsport

-That may sound like a bold claim, but the team’s credentials at new German developer Competition Company include “professional drivers, racing strategists, programmers and esports experts.”
+That may sound like a bold claim, but the team’s credentials at the new German developer Competition Company include “professional drivers, racing strategists, programmers and esports experts.”

 Cars